LynnSingoei/LynnSingoei/README.md

 - 👀 I’m interested in Data science and machine learning
 - 🌱 I’m currently learning uni(software engineering major)
 - 💞️ I’m looking to collaborate on everything and anything really
-- 📫 How to reach me lynn singoei on linkedin
+- 📫 How to reach me as lynn singoei on linkedin
 - 😄 Pronouns: Rather not say
 - ⚡ Fun fact: I love pholosophy and all things out of the norm